Thinkwise/docs/docs/sf/process_analysis.md

 > A number of steps are gone through to specify the requirements.

-Figure 45: Schematic overview of the requirement steps
+*Schematic overview of the requirement steps*

 Firstly, the stakeholders are identified by the requirements analyst who will then identify the wishes and requirements of the stakeholders and translate them into requirements.
 As a third step a distinction is made between the types of requirements.
 These requirements are then submitted for approval to the stakeholders.
 A number of iterations can follow until the requirements are complete and approved.
 A baseline can be made from this set of requirements and a report printed.